-The principles on which the guidance has been updated are:
+The principles on which this guidance has been written are:

 - 1. Slowing the spread of Covid-19 remains the top priority for everyone.
 Public health, including the safety of veterinary team members and clients, remains paramount. - 2.
 There is a reputational risk for the profession if it is not seen to be doing everything it can to play its part in the control of Covid-19. - 3.
 If work can be done remotely, it should be. - 4.
-In-person work should only go ahead if there is a real, and not nominal, animal welfare justification within a two-month timeframe.
+In-person work should only go ahead if there is a real, and not nominal, animal welfare justification taking into account the timeframe of the lockdown. - 5.
+If in-person work does go ahead, it should be done practising social distancing and good biosecurity, including appropriate PPE.

-- 5. If in-person work does go ahead, it should be done practising social distancing and good biosecurity. - 6.
-All work carried out should be done mindful of prudent use of resources such as PPE and oxygen.
+6. All work carried out should be done mindful of prudent use of resources.